MOONLAPSED/cognosis/src/ccc/README.md

 # cognitive coherence coroutines

- -/hyde/ - is the home of all ruby gems and jekyll files -/src/ - is the home of all python application files -/api/ - api-def and README.md
+ -/hyde/ - is the home of all ruby gems and jekyll files

+ -/src/ - is the home of all python application files

+ -/api/ - api-def and README.md

+ -/chat/ - chat ops and user interface (chat ops is how bot interacts with the runtime)

 The repo is beginning to sprawl, allow ccc to converge the dispirate parts into a coherent whole. ccc will orchestrate the static 'runtime' mutable files 'testing' against the immutable 'knowledge graph' which, at this stage, will always take the form of an unsorted directory full of files with contents and at its most-basic; amounts to a directory tree of dirs and files which are visible at runtime.